andreaskaris/selinux-training/files/steps/9/description.md

 # Restoring default SELinux labels

-1. Temporary changes to file labels, persist across reboots.
-However, they to not survive an SELinux relable.
+1. Temporary changes to file labels persist across reboots.
+However, they to not survive an SELinux relabel.
    Let's go ahead and tell the OS that we want to relabel the entire file system upon reboot:

      touch /.autorelabel